Create a vertical or horizontal bar chart

 To create a bar chart:

-- Click "Analytics" in the main menu (left)
+- Select the "Analytics" module in the main menu (left)

 - To create the new analytics report, you must: